xyxxyxxy/sub-generate/README.md

 If the script is terminated while running, the progress of the currently transcribed file will be lost.
 All previously processed files will be fine.
 The next run continues where left of.

-Some temporary files might remain, but will be cleaned up with the next run.

 ## Notes